aakashsethi20/JukeTap_API/README.md

-# Pomodoro API
+# JukeTap API

-This repo will contain the code to pomodoro API.
+This repo will contain the code to JukeTap API.
 Idea is to have a web and Android frontend to startoff.